theobald-software/kb.theobald-software.github.io/content/_troubleshooting/error-when-calling-a-function-module-or-bapi.md

   You can find an example here.

 - Please check if you have the authority to run this FM.
-Some FM in SAP return no errormessage after an not successful authority Check.
+Some FM in SAP return no error message after an not successful authority Check.

 We recommend also first to run the FM/BAPI in SAP in the T-CODE SE37 to check the needed parameters with the same user as in the .NET Code.
-But leading zeroes and other formats are not considered in the SE37.
+But leading zero's and other formats are not considered in the SE37.